tbrowder/raku-read-write-tests/README.md

 Perl 6 is **very** slow compared to Perl 5 reading text files line by line.
-Such line processing is a staple of data processing in use cases such as analyzing output of many kinds of raytracing programs such as [BRL-CAD](http://brlcad.org).
+Such line processing is a staple of data processing in use cases such as analyzing output of many kinds of programs.
+An example is the category of programs known as raytracing, one of which, used heavily by analysts and scientists, is [BRL-CAD](http://brlcad.org).

 This test suite was developed to monitor the progress of Perl 6 versus Perl 5 in closing the gap of processing an ASCII file of many lines.
 The test files are of varying